cytopia/mysqldump-secure/README.md

-Mysqldump-secure is a POSIX conform automated backup solution for MySQL databases with strong security in mind.
+Mysqldump-secure is a POSIX conform shell backup script for MySQL databases with strong security in mind.
 It will backup every available database (which is readable by the specified user) as a separate file with the possibility to opt out via blacklisting.
 Dumped databases can optionally be piped directly to gzip or openssl in order to compress and/or encrypt the backup.
 Encryption is done before the file is written to disk in order to avoid possible race conditions.

 Find the whole post at [www.everythingcli.org](http://www.everythingcli.org/index.php/2015/06/13/secure-mysqldump-script-with-encryption-and-compression/)